Corylus americana: Ecology

 The nuts produced by American hazelnut are a mast of squirrels, whitetail deer, foxes, ruffed grouse, northern bobwhites, pheasants, turkey, woodpeckers, and other animals.
 The leaves are browsed on by whitetail deer, moose, and rabbits.
 The male catkins are a food staple of ruffed grouse and turkey throughout the winter.
 The low-hanging shrubs form habitat for many animal species.

 Uses

 The nuts are edible raw, although smaller than the more commonly cultivated filberts (Corylus maxima, Corylus avellana, and hybrids thereof).
 They also possess an oil content comparable to C. avellana, making them well-suited to culinary oil production.

-Native Americans used Corylus americana for medicinal purposes, such as hives, biliousness, diarrhoea, cramps, hay fever, childbirth, hemorrhages, prenatal strength and teething, to induce vomiting and to heal cuts.
+Native Americans used Corylus americana for medicinal purposes, such as hives, biliousness, diarrhea, cramps, hay fever, childbirth, hemorrhages, prenatal strength and teething, to induce vomiting and to heal cuts.

 Cultivation

 Corylus americana is cultivated as an ornamental plant for native plant gardens, and in wildlife gardens to attract and keep fauna in an area.
 There are cultivated hybrids of Corylus americana with Corylus avellana which aim to combine the larger nuts of the latter with the former's resistance to a North American fungus Cryptosporella anomala.

 It is a medium to fast-growing species, that suckers moderately, eventually producing a multi-stemmed, clump appearance.

 It adapts well to a range of soil pH and types, but does best on well-drained loams.
 American hazelnut prefers full sun for best growth and development.
 Though it can grow and persist in partial shade, plant density and fruit production are greatly reduced.